 Suppose while viewing the output of svn diff you determine that all the changes you made to a particular file are mistakes.
 Maybe you shouldn't have changed the file at all, or perhaps it would be easier to make different changes starting from scratch.
 You could edit the file again and unmake all those changes.
 You could try to find a copy of how the file looked before you changed it, and then copy its contents atop your modified version.
-You could attempt to apply those changes to the file again in reverse using patch -R. And there are probably other approaches you could take.
+You could attempt to apply those changes to the file again in reverse using svn patch --reverse-diff or using your operating system's patch --R. And there are probably other approaches you could take.